The Ultimate Guide to the Smithsonian Museums

 Steven F. Udvar-Hazy Center

 The Steven F. Udvar-Hazy Center is located outside the city in Chantilly, Virginia.
 It is an extension of the Air and Space Museum on the National Mall.
-The Udvar-Hazy Center is worth a trip for all aviation lovers to see bigger aircrafts including Space Shuttle Discovery.
-While the planetarium remains closed in DC, don’t miss the IMAX theatre at the Chantilly location.
+The Udvar-Hazy Center is worth a trip for all aviation lovers to see bigger aircrafts, including the Space Shuttle Discovery.
+Don’t miss the IMAX theater with space shows during the day and Hollywood movies after hours.
 Shows include topics like the moon landing, deep sea exploration, and aircraft carrier history.
-The theatre also features special showings of popular mainstream movies.

 The Udvar-Hazy Center is not metro accessible but has plenty of on-site parking.
 The museum is free like the rest of the Smithsonian museums but plan to pay $15/car.
 Open daily except Christmas.